linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 7 - Applied Portfolio Management/Chapter 26 - Alternative Assets.md

 $b$ .
 If the VC commits to investing sufficient capital to maintain its initial ownership level, then the initial position can be set equal to the terminal ownership level  $(22.22\%)$ .

 4. Debt is used to amplify the return of the LBO's position.
-For the all-equity position, the initial investment of $25 million grows to $48 million after 5 years, so we solve for the IRR as follows:
+For the all-equity position, the initial investment of \$25 million grows to \$48 million after 5 years, so we solve for the IRR as follows:

 $$
 \$ 25,000,000 = \frac{\$ 48,000,000}{(1 + \mathrm{IRR})^{5}}\text{, which implies that IRR is} 13.94\%
 $$

 At an initial debt-to-equity ratio of 1, the firm raises half the acquisition fee by contributing its own capital and raises the other half by borrowing.
-Therefore, its initial contribution is only  $12.5 million, and its final payout is$ 48 million – $12.5 million = $35.5 million.
+Therefore, its initial contribution is only  \$12.5 million, and its final payout is\$ 48 million – \$12.5 million = \$35.5 million.
 IRR increases to 23.22\%, found as follows:

 $$
 \$ 12,500,000 = \frac{\$ 35,500,000}{(1 + \mathrm{IRR})^{5}}\rightarrow \mathrm{IRR} = 23.22\%
 $$

-At 20\% equity/80\% debt, the initial equity investment is only 20\% of $25 million, or $5 million, leaving $20 million of debt to be raised.
-Therefore, the final payout is $48 million – $20 million = $28 million.
+At 20\% equity/80\% debt, the initial equity investment is only 20\% of \$25 million, or \$5 million, leaving \$20 million of debt to be raised.
+Therefore, the final payout is \$48 million – \$20 million = \$28 million.
 IRR vaults to 41.14\%, demonstrating the power of leverage.

 $$
 \$ 5,000,000 = \frac{\$ 28,000,000}{(1 + \mathrm{IRR})^{5}}\rightarrow \mathrm{IRR} = 41.14\%